 Ah yes, our local island getaway.
 Straddie is made for nostalgic summer adventures and whale watching winters.
-Jump aboard a kayak and take a tour of Amity Point, Myora Point, Shag Rock, Peel Island and Brown Lake for a freshwater spin.
-For more info click here.
+If you can't be bothered dragging your own kayak over there, jump on a tour with Straddie Kingfisher Tours and paddle around Amity Point, Myora Point, Shag Rock, Peel Island and Brown Lake for a freshwater spin.

 Image credit: Tangalooma Island Resort